Updated March 2018 – Aviva Relevant Life and Critical Illness Policy

 Tax-efficient life insurance

-Tax avoidance is a topic that regularly comes up in the media these days.
-It is often frowned upon as a general rule.
-However, it can be argued that relevant life insurance is a fiscally efficient way of buying life insurance.
-With the ability to extend such a policy to include critical illness, it provides a wide range of benefits for consumers.
+Relevant life insurance is a fiscally efficient way of buying life insurance so its no wonder people want to add on serious illnesses too.
 Despite this, it’s important that consumers know relevant life is not eligible for tax relief if tax relief is the sole purpose of the policy.
 Therefore, reasons for attaining such a policy should be carefully considered.

 Since the introduction of relevant life policies, there is still little uptake by end consumers.
 However, Aviva’s relevant life and critical illness cover has spurred on a number of discussions surrounding the policy.
 This has brought unprecedented media attention to relevant life plans and what it means for businesses, which can only be a good thing.
 It can now mean that more employers and advisors will look into the benefits surrounding the policy.
 With hope, the more people recognise the benefits, there will be more uptake of relevant life policies.
-Whilst it’s not possible to take out a relevant life plan purely based on tax relief, it is a policy that should be considered by employers.
+And more careful consideration of introducing critical illness and what the benefits are for you.